aussiedatagal/nsw-housing-affordability/README.md

 ## The 30% Rule

 The map uses the widely-accepted housing affordability guideline that housing costs should not exceed 30% of gross income.
-This standard is used by housing authorities worldwide to determine if housing is affordable:
+This standard is used by housing authorities worldwide to determine if housing is affordable.
+The 30% rule is based on the [Australian Bureau of Statistics Survey of Income and Housing methodology](https://www.abs.gov.au/statistics/detailed-methodology-information/concepts-sources-methods/survey-income-and-housing-user-guide-australia/2019-20/housing#housing-affordability), which defines households spending more than 30% of their income on housing costs as being in 'housing stress':

 - **Green (≤30%)**: Affordable - housing costs are within recommended limits
 - **Yellow (31-40%)**: Moderate - housing costs are higher than recommended but manageable